Why buy an electric vehicle?

 - Ontario Electric Vehicle Incentive Program

-- Québec Electric Vehicle and Recharging Rebates
+- Quebec Electric Vehicle and Recharging Rebates

 - Clean Energy Vehicles for British Columbia

-Go further in electric vehicles
+Go farther in electric vehicles

-Find out more about the Government of Canada’s electric vehicle commitment
+The Government of Canada’s electric vehicle commitment

-- $62.5 million to support electric vehicle and alternative fuel infrastructure (Budget 2016) including:
+- $62.5 million to support electric vehicle and alternative fuel infrastructure (Budget 2016), including:

 - $120 million to deploy infrastructure for electric vehicle charging and refuelling stations for alternative fuel such as natural gas and hydrogen, as well as to support technology demonstration projects and codes and standards development (Budget 2017)